-Compensation for leg injury at Packer game Wisconsin lawsuit nets $57K settlement amount
+Compensation for leg injury at Packer game Milwaukee lawsuit nets $57K settlement amount

 Can I sue my company if I'm injured at work?